aitoroses/floxide/docs/adrs/0007-batch-processing-implementation.md

 ## Context

 The flowrs framework needs batch processing capabilities to efficiently handle parallel execution of workflows on collections of items.
-The original TypeScript implementation provides a `BatchFlow` class, but the Rust implementation requires a different approach that leverages Rust's ownership model and concurrency features.
+We need to design a batch processing system that leverages Rust's ownership model and concurrency features.

 We need to design a batch processing system that: